Chumdeo: Origin

-According to legends, the king of heaven, Lengdon, entrusted Chumdeo tohis brother's sons, Khun-lung and Khun-lai, to reign on the earth.
+According to legends, the king of heaven, Lengdon, entrusted Chumdeo to his brother's sons, Khun-lung and Khun-lai, to reign on the earth.
 Later, the statue of Chumdeo came into the hands of Sukapha's step-brother Sukhranpha.
 Sukapha’s maternal grandmother secretly handed over it to him on his way to Assam.
 According to Ahom religion the Ahoms did not worship idols.
 So there is no statue of the deity as mentioned in their religious texts.
 Only the member of the royal family kept two images, Chum and Seng.
 They were of bright colour (Rung) and both presided over ‘mung’ i.e. the country.
 So this images were only in the hands of the royal family who is responsible for ruling the country and was also known as Chumdeo and Sengdeo.
 According to belief, Chumdeo gave infinite wealth and had to be kept very secret.
 Some scholars suggest that the heron-shaped chumdeu could also be a statue of the dragon in ancient China and Myanmar.
 Seng is also considered to be a female dragon who accompanies Chum.